Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 RELST 273: Women in the Bible (3)

-A study of the Bible (both Hebrew and Christian scriptures) with the specific aim of recovering the place and role of women in this tradition of thought.
+This course is a study of the Bible (both Hebrew and Christian scriptures) with the specific aim of recovering the place and role of women in this tradition of thought.
 Such study will draw upon a multidisciplinary approach to critically selected texts in which women are explicitly remembered in a culture and tradition dominated by patriarchal values and systems.
-Fulfills a requirement in the Women and Gender Studies program.

 RELST 278: Encountering the Bible Through the Centuries (3)